sheldonhull/sheldonhull.hugo/content/blog/2019-02-07-migrating-from-hipchat-to-slack.md

 ---
 date: "2019-02-07T23:55:00Z"
-excerpt: Migrating from hipchat to slack can be a little painful if you have some issues similar to mine to cleanup.
+summary: Migrating from hipchat to slack can be a little painful if you have some issues similar to mine to cleanup.
 Maybe this will help save you some time.
 last_modified_at: "2019-02-07 23:55:00"
 published: true